BuildToolsK2/ANT/README.md

 JavaStandaloneProjectJunitExtension is the extension of JavaStandaloneProjectJunit which includes code to execute all the junit test cases in a batch and also generate test reports.

 JavaStandaloneProjectExtensionTwo is the extension of JavaStandaloneProjectExtensionOne which includes code to generate log file for build process and to generate java docs.

+JavaWebApp is the sample project,which covers creation of WAR file,includes compiling the source code and include all the files inside WebContent directory to create final package of WAR build file.